 As a history writer, Caesar specialized in making himself look good at the expense of his victims.
 He spread equivalent mayhem in Spain.
 He led a succession of Roman oppressors whose stupid cruelties were surpassed only by their replacements’ and by those of the Roman Senate that had dispatched them.
 Sound familiar, fellow Americans?
 Brilliant exceptions were two governors whose massacres were followed by leniency.
 This novel approach brought peace after decades of blind punishment had prolonged the Spanish revolt.
 Contrary to standard propaganda (like Shakespeare’s play version of Julius Caesar), the Roman Senate never defended freedom against reactionary tyrants.
 On the contrary, the Senate protected its criminal privileges against all comers.
-It bowed to any tyrant as long as he promised to steal his wealth from the poor instead of from them.
+Just like Sparta always protected foreign elites versus Athens, the People.
+The Senate bowed to any tyrant as long as he promised to steal his wealth from the poor instead of from them.
 Wherever Rome came, saw and conquered, it upheld the wealthy and the powerful over the poor and the weak.

 Caesar, in his day, was the closest thing Rome got to a progressive politician.
 He dared tax Senatorial corruption and died thereby.
-He realized – like many tyrants before and since – that the most powerful weapon technologies encourage an iron aristocracy of military talent.
+He realized – like many tyrants before him and since – that the most powerful weapon technologies encourage an iron aristocracy of military talent.
 Flabby, hereditary Conspiracies of Greed, such as that of the Roman Senate of the Late Empire in decline, evolved at best second-rate military technologies.
 They wound up being even more costly than the first-rate ones, and self-doomed to defeat, civil war and military chaos in the long run.
 Thus, Rome’s Decline and Fall ― and ours soon to come if we don’t straighten out.

 In 40 BCE, Anthony sent his lover Cleopatra in Alexandria the complete library of the town’s archrival, Pergamum (where parchment was invented).
 In part, he was punishing the Pergamumites for having joined with his rivals during a recent Roman civil war.
 He may also have intended to compensate Cleopatra for Julius’ undocumented act of vandalism.